ElliotEserin/MarkovWordGenerator/README.md

 # Procedural Word Generator
-This Procedural Word Generator is a program that uses Markov Chains to generate random words based on a given set of training data.
+This Procedural Word Generator is a C# algorithm that uses Markov Chains to generate random words based on a given set of training data.
 The program takes in several parameters to customize the generated words, including the n-gram size, whether or not to include word endings, whether or not to include symbols, and whether or not to be case sensitive.

+With a training set of a list of Dinosaurs, it might generate the output:
+ - yaningshan
+ - ksosaurus
+ - gjia
+ - yptops
+ - edrosaurus

 ## Installation
 To use the Procedural Word Generator, you'll need to have the following installed: